marticliment/ElevenClock/README.md

 ## Known Issues

 - For issues with the clock appearing at the middle of the screen, read [Issue #40 (comment)](https://github.com/martinet101/ElevenClock/issues/40#issuecomment-939523493)
 - For issues with the clock missing on a third monitor, i'm aware of that and i'm working on it.
-Please DO NOT submit more issues about this
+Please DO NOT submit more issues about this <b>EDIT: Fix coming in 2.2</b>

 ## Screenshots